aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 A prompt can be an instruction or a question, and may include other details such as context, input data or examples.

-The "Prompt Engineering Guide" webiste @promptingguide offers a wide-ranging overview of the concepts and techniques from this emergent discipline, with plenty of links to (very recent) studies and material for further reading.
+The "Prompt Engineering Guide" website @promptingguide offers a wide-ranging overview of the concepts and techniques from this emergent discipline, with plenty of links to (very recent) studies and material for further reading.

 === Applications of Prompt Engineering

 The applications of LLMs mentioned earlier include, but are not limited to: text summarization, information extraction, text classification (eg: sentiment analysis), conversation (or "role prompting", ie: configuring custom chatbots), code generation (which is of special concern to us) and reasoning.

-All this can sometimes be achived through a very simple prompt, and sometimes requires a little more thinking and cleverness to get the model to behave as desired.
-The Prompt Engineering Guide recommends to start simple: plenty of tasks can be achived through single or few shot prompting.
+All this can sometimes be achieved through a very simple prompt, and sometimes requires a little more thinking and cleverness to get the model to behave as desired.
+The Prompt Engineering Guide recommends to start simple: plenty of tasks can be achieved through single or few shot prompting.

 === Prompting Techniques